Redis Monitoring: Tools and Solutions

-Redis Monitoring tools and useful links
+Redis Monitoring tools

 Redmon Redis monitoring

-Datadoghq Redis monitoring
+- Datadoghq Redis monitoring

-Appdynamics Redis Extension
+- Appdynamics Redis Extension

 Redis Desktop GUI

-Redis as a persistent key/value store for the routing information and a variety of other data.
+Redis as a persistent key/value store(Update) for routing information and a variety of other data.

-For more check out Techstacks.
+- For more, check out Techstacks.